Using CBD To Help Veterans With PTSD

 Further Studies On potentially relieveing PTSD with CBD

 Currently, most studies on the effectiveness on CBD as a therapeutic aid for PTSD are based on clinical trials.
-There are limited, published results on the actual effectiveness of CBD in treating PTSD in humans.
+There are limited, published results on the actual effectiveness of CBD in improving the symptoms of PTSD in humans.
 Nevertheless, there was a study that was published in 2015 that shows credible results among patients that enrolled in cannabis programs in New Mexico.

 The programs entailed collection of data from psychiatric evaluation of 80 PTSD patients.
-Researchers collected results before CBD treatment and after the treatment.
+Researchers collected results before CBD therapeutic aid and after the therapeutic aid.
 The study established that there was an association of CBD with more than 75% reduction of PTSD symptoms and severity.

 Currently, the Multidisciplinary Association for Psychedelic Studies is conducting research on the effects of cannabis inhalation among veterans with PTSD.
 The University of British Columbia is also conducting another study on CBD effects on PTSD sufferers.